-Contracted regular-route service consists primarily of commuter routes from the suburbs into the central cities, provided by private companies under contract with the Council.
-In 2017, these routes carried 2.6 million passengers.
-The University of Minnesota operates bus service between its two campuses in Saint Paul and Minneapolis; in 2017 that service provided more than 3.9 million rides.
+Contracted regular-route service consists primarily of commuter routes from the suburbs into the central cities, provided by private companies or suburban transit providers under contract with the Council.
+In 2018, these routes carried nearly 2.4 million passengers.
+The University of Minnesota operates bus service between its two campuses in Saint Paul and Minneapolis; in 2018 that service provided nearly 4.1 million rides.

 Metro Mobility is a special dial-a-ride service for people certified under the Americans with Disabilities Act.
 The Council-administered service is provided through contracts with private companies.
 Four counties or nonprofit agencies also provide transit for people with disabilities outside the transit taxing district.
-In 2017, Metro Mobility and the other agencies provided more than 2.22 million rides.
+In 2018, Metro Mobility and the other agencies provided nearly 2.4 million rides.

 is the Council-sponsored vanpool program.
 It provided almost 115,000 rides in 2018.

 In addition, transit and carpool riders enjoy a time advantage on the high occupancy toll (HOT) lanes in the I-394, I-35W and I-35E corridors.